-Winter Storm Watch vs. Winter Storm Warning: What’s the Difference?
+Weather Watch vs. Weather Warning: What’s the Difference?

-I always associate a watch with keeping an eye on things.
-Warning has an "i" which can stand for "imminent" or "is" happening right now.
+I always associate a watch with keeping an eye on things (you know, you watch something with your eyes).
+A warning has an "i" which can stand for "imminent" or "is" happening right now.

 LOOK: The most expensive weather and climate disasters in recent decades

 LOOK: The most extreme temperatures in the history of every state